Monday 2:30 - 6:20 PM, Room 1P-231, Spring 2011

 - Have a user account on Wikipedia and Wikimedia Commons

-- Be able to upload images to Wikimedia Commons from Flickr, using the
+- Be able to upload images to Wikimedia Commons from Flickr

 - Be able to make basic edits to Wikipedia using BBCode